C26Singh/Docker/README.md

 # Docker
 - Container
 - What problems does it solve?
--Container repository
+- Container repository
--Develop application
+- Develop application
--deploy application
+- deploy application